-- All public water supply wells within one mile of the source must be identified and raw water tested for chemicals of concern - All the area within 1,000 feet of the source is considered a potential receptor.
+- All drinking and non-drinking water wells within 1,000 feet of the source must be identified and if necessary, tested for chemicals of concern.
+See Well Search Procedures - All public water supply wells within one mile of the source must be identified and raw water tested for chemicals of concern. - All the area within 1,000 feet of the source is considered a potential receptor.